 By the mid-1970s, Watts was giving 150 concerts, recitals, and chamber performances per season, performing about eight months out of the year.
 In 1976, at age thirty, he celebrated his tenth consecutive appearance in the Lincoln Center Great Performers Series at Avery Fisher Hall.
 The PBS Sunday afternoon telecast was the first solo recital presented on Live from Lincoln Center and the first full-length recital to be aired nationally in prime time.

 In 2002, Watts suffered a subdural hematoma and underwent emergency surgery.
 In 2004, he also had surgery for a ruptured disc which was affecting the use of his left hand.
 He continued performing regularly after recovering from the surgeries.
 In 2004 Watts joined the faculty at Indiana University, where he holds the Jack I. and Dora B. Hamlin Endowed Chair in Music.
 In 2019, he underwent surgery for a nerve injury to his left hand resulting in the cancellation of several performances.
 He has reworked the Ravel Concerto for Left Hand to perform with his right hand and will be performing the work with the Detroit and Atlanta Symphony Orchestras

-Currently Watts remains one of the world's "greatest in demand" pianists, both as recitalist and concert soloist.
+Currently, Watts remains one of the world's "greatest in demand" pianists, both as recitalists and concert soloists.
 He continues to perform on the world's most important concert stages and with the world's most celebrated orchestras and conductors.